Natural Treatment of Hormonal Migraines

 High, fluctuating estrogen promotes migraines by 1) stimulating immune cells to produce more prostaglandins and histamine and 2) leading to steep estrogen withdrawal, which disrupts the neurotransmitters serotonin and glutamate.

-By reducing glutamate and calming the brain, progesterone may help to prevent menstrual migraines.
+By reducing glutamate and calming the brain, progesterone may help prevent menstrual migraines.

 natural migraine treatments